jamesmcarthur-3999/solar-system-physics-simulator/README.md

 - Configure parameters such as mass, radius, position, and velocity
 - Advanced options allow setting custom textures, atmospheres, and other properties

+## Performance Considerations

+The application is optimized for performance in several ways:

+- **Barnes-Hut Algorithm**: Reduces gravity calculations from O(n²) to O(n log n)
+- **Level-of-Detail Rendering**: Adjusts detail based on distance for better performance
+- **Adaptive Physics Resolution**: Adjusts calculation precision based on time scale
+- **Optimized Textures**: Uses efficient texture formats and resolutions
+- **Selective Rendering**: Only renders what's visible in the current view

+For optimal performance:

+- Limit the number of objects to fewer than 100 for most systems
+- Use simpler configurations for less powerful hardware
+- Consider reducing texture quality in the settings if needed

 ## Project Documentation

 - [Project Guide](docs/PROJECT_GUIDE.md): Overview of project architecture and goals